SvitlanaKo/testpublisheddocs/_temp/community/index.rst

 Contribute to the Open Source Development
 -----------------------------------------

 Are you eager to contribute to a free OroCommerce Community Edition open source code?
-Then you might like the `Contribute as a Developer <code>` topic.
+Then you might like the :ref:`Contribute as a Developer <source_code>` topic.

 Contribute to the Localization Project
 --------------------------------------